DataDog/datadog-agent/Dockerfiles/agent/README.md

 - `DD_API_KEY`: your API key (**required**)
 - `DD_HOSTNAME`: hostname to use for metrics

+- `DD_APM_ENABLED`: run the trace-agent along with the infrastructure agent, allowing the container to accept traces on 8126/tcp
+- `DD_PROCESS_AGENT_ENABLED`: run the [process-agent](https://docs.datadoghq.com/graphing/infrastructure/process/) along with the infrastructure agent, feeding data to the Live Process View and Live Containers View
+- `DD_LOG_ENABLED`: run the [log-agent](https://docs.datadoghq.com/logs/) along with the infrastructure agent.
+See below for details

 Example usage: `docker run -e DD_API_KEY=your-api-key-here -it <image-name>`

 For a more detailed usage please refer to the official [Docker Hub](https://hub.docker.com/r/datadog/agent/)